awsdocs/amazon-rds-user-guide/doc_source/USER_SQLServerWinAuth.md

 ## Restoring a SQL Server DB instance and then adding it to a domain<a name="USER_SQLServerWinAuth.Restore"></a>

-You can restore a DB snapshot or do a point\-in\-time restore \(PITR\) for a SQL Server DB instance and then add it to a domain\.
+You can restore a DB snapshot or do point\-in\-time recovery \(PITR\) for a SQL Server DB instance and then add it to a domain\.
 Once the DB instance is restored, modify the instance using the process explained in [Step 5: Create or modify a SQL Server DB instance](#USER_SQLServerWinAuth.SettingUp.CreateModify) to add the DB instance to a domain\.